 The primary goals of childhood are to grow, learn, and play!
 Through play, children learn to make sense of the world around them.
 In playing with others, children learn to negotiate, problem-solve, experiment, take turns, and share.

-Building on our well-established Foundations, our program for 3rd and 4th graders consists of small classes (with a low, 10:1 maximum student-to-teacher ratio), differentiated instruction, multisensory curriculum, and project-based learning.
+Building on our well-established Foundations, our program for 3rd through 5th graders consists of small classes (with a low, 10:1 maximum student-to-teacher ratio), differentiated instruction, multisensory curriculum, and project-based learning.
 Students take part in hands-on experiences throughout the day, across all academic areas, with strong attention given to building critical executive function skills (time management, organization, planning, etc.).
 They receive small group and individualized instruction each day to support reading, writing, math, and social-emotional learning.
 Students also participate in regular field studies and community service/service learning projects to ensure a rigorous, appropriately challenging, and well-rounded education.

 • Humanities (comprised of English, History and the Arts) brings literacy to life through grade-level instruction and experiences that foster creativity, research, knowledge and critical-thinking skills.
 Students learn the fundamentals of reading through specialized multisensory language & literacy curricula and burgeoning readers explore various types of literature through thematic units.
 Students become authors through daily writing instruction tied to engaging themes, response to literature, and quarterly showcase projects.
 History evolves as part of the interdisciplinary study of humanities, promoting analytical thinking and a greater understanding of the connection between the past and present.